Cameron of Erracht

 The Camerons of Erracht were a minor noble Scottish family and a branch of the Clan Cameron, a Highland Scottish clan.
 In Scottish Gaelic they are known as the Sliochd Eòghain mhic Eòghain (the children of Ewen, son of Ewen).

 History

 Origins

-The first representative of the Cameron of Erracht family was Ewen Cameron who was born in the late 15th century, son of Ewen Cameron, XIII of Lochiel, chief of Clan Cameron by his second wife Marjory Mackintosh, grand-daughter of Malcolm Beg Mackintosh, 10 chief of Clan Mackintosh.
+The progenitor of the family of Cameron of Erracht was Ewen Cameron (fl.
+16th century), son of Ewen Mor Cameron, XIII of Lochiel, chief of Clan Cameron by his second wife Marjory Mackintosh, grand-daughter of Malcolm Beg Mackintosh, X of Mackintosh.
 Ewen's son was John Dow M'Ewen V'Ewen Cameron, 2nd of Erracht who was executed in around 1585 for the murder of Donald Dubh Cameron, XV Chief of Clan Cameron, in 1569.
-John Bodach M'Iain V'Ewen Cameron, 3rd of Erracht was executed on the orders of Cameron of Lochiel in 1613.
+John Bodach M'Iain V'Ewen Cameron, 3rd of Erracht was also executed on the orders of Cameron of Lochiel in 1613.

 Jacobite risings

 Donald Cameron, 7th of Erracht was born shortly before the Jacobite rising of 1715.
 Thirty years later during the Jacobite rising of 1745 he joined Cameron of Lochiel and was second in command at the historic Glenfinnan gathering.

 After the Jacobite defeat at the Battle of Culloden, Cameron of Erracht was a homeless warrior in the mountains for three years.
 He had three children, the eldest of whom was Sir Alan Cameron of Erracht K.C.B.